 Japanese carmaker Nissan posted a net income of JPY82.7 billion ((US$1.07 billion or EUR790 million).for the fiscal third quarter ended Dec.
 31, 2011, surpassing analyst estimates.
 This represents an increase of 3.2 percent over the results in the same period in 2010.
 According to the average estimate of seven analysts surveyed by Bloomberg News, Nissan was expected to post a JPY71.3 billion net income for the third quarter of the carmaker’s fiscal year.

-The carmaker’s profit in its third fiscal quarter was largely attributed to its strong showing in China, where it posted a 22% increase in sales in 2011.
-Nissan/Renault CEO Carlos Ghosn made a forecast in January that the automotive industry will have a record year due to growth in the U.S., China and most developing countries.
+The Japanese carmaker’s strong profits in its third fiscal quarter were largely attributed to its strong showing in China, where it posted an increase of 22 percent in sales in 2011.
+Nissan/Renault Chief Executive Officer Carlos Ghosn made a forecast in January that the automotive industry will have a record year due to growth in the United States, China and most developing countries.

 Mitsushige Akino, at Ichiyoshi Investment Management Co., said Nissan was barely affected by the natural disasters in 2011, and it is expected to continue growing this year.
 Akino remarked that the carmaker has the ability to flexibly adjust production in regions where demand is strong.
 “Even if it slows down in certain regions, it shouldn't be difficult for them to make it up elsewhere," Akino noted.